 In Benchling, Codon Optimization streamlines the process of designing a DNA sequence to optimize protein expression in a target organism.
 Our new tool considers not only codon frequencies, but also GC content and other advanced parameters.
 In addition, this intuitive tool can perform optimized back translations of amino acid sequences.

-To learn how to use our new Codon Optimization tool, please join us for our upcoming webinar, Codon Optimization with Benchling: Enhance Your Sequence Design and Protein Expression Workflows.
-We will showcase how this tool, integrated with our Molecular Biology application and data management platform, can help you increase protein expression and augment your research processes.
-Register using the link below.
+To learn how to use our new Codon Optimization tool, watch our webinar, Codon Optimization with Benchling: Enhance Your Sequence Design and Protein Expression Workflows.
+This webinar showcases how this tool, integrated with our Molecular Biology application and data management platform, can help you increase protein expression and augment your research processes.

 Enhance Your Protein Expression Workflows with Codon Optimization

 Benchling’s Codon Optimization tool offers advanced features for customizing sequences and interpreting results.
 These features include the following:

 Codon optimization based on an open source algorithm

 Codon frequencies in a new sequence harmonize with the codon frequencies of the target organism

 Advanced input parameters, including GC content and mRNA uridine depletion